jdougherty4/test/chapter1.md

 xp: 100
 ```

-Syntax describes how to structure your scripts in a way R can understand.
+Syntax is the spelling and grammer of a programming language, it involvs structuring your scripts in a way R can understand.

 To use functions, it is essential to use the correct syntax.
 R was designed to be as readable as possible, but it comes with strict rules to enforce a consistent syntax structure.
 For example, variables  are case sensitive, so if you define: